 For example, they had to place the cards 7, 700, 7,000 under meter, centimeter, and millimeter, respectively.
 (Example in picture.)

-The Metric Matching, which you can download above, has 2 different sets of 21 cards; I used the first page last week and used the second, more challenging page, today.
+The Metric Matching, which you can download below, has 2 different sets of 21 cards; I used the first page last week and used the second, more challenging page, today.